 September 20 – November 3, 2019

-Fearlessly re-awaking painful memories, Edenmont’s repository of images are from her dreams, her own past works, art history and contemporary culture, the DNA code she uses to building her powerful lexicon of life and death.
+Fearlessly re-awaking memories, Edenmont’s repository of images are from her dreams, her own past works, art history and contemporary culture, and the DNA code she uses to building her powerful lexicon of life and loss.
 Her passion translates into powerful images that attract us with their beauty, and snare us with their honesty.
-In each new series it is as if she is a chrysalis challenging herself to emerge with different wings; her visions of Madonna’s, paradise, and succor exquisitely composed for her large format camera.
+In each new series it is as if she is a chrysalis challenging herself to emerge with different wings; her visions of Madonnas, paradise, and succor exquisitely composed for her large format camera.

 “We are very pleased to welcome Nathalia, who will be travelling from Sweden specifically for our opening,” said Jillian Casey, Curator of Collections & Exhibitions for the Stamford Museum & Nature Center.
 “This is a rare opportunity for the public to meet the artist and talk with her personally about the conception and creation of her beautifully arresting photographs.”